KgitWH21/cereus_limnic_efo_novel_os/story/canon/characters/timeera_koi.md

 Timeera cons hers way onto a ferry to Zamami Island.
 She unmasks the teenage Bonta on the ship.
 He hides the fact that his sister’s been taken.
 They travel together to Zamami.

+## The Monument (Ch.6)

+Timeera was in critical condition at the Monument confrontation—barely conscious, a dead weight against Shade's shoulder with fluid in her lungs, borrowing every step from a future she may not see.

 🔮 Endgame Options (Open)
 Judas Turn: Betrays the brothers, but with emotional cost.